 Parents play key role in child drug abuse

-15 November 2005, BRUSSELS — A study has revealed that parental opinions and examples play an important role in determining whether youths will start experimenting with drugs.
+15 November 2005, BRUSSELS — A study has revealed that parental opinions and examples play an important role in determining whether young people will start experimenting with drugs.

 15 November 2005

-BRUSSELS — A study has revealed that parental opinions and examples play an important role in determining whether youths will start experimenting with drugs.
+BRUSSELS — A study has revealed that parental opinions and examples play an important role in determining whether young people will start experimenting with drugs.

 The message from a recent study is that parents should disapprove of drugs, shouldn't smoke, take sleeping or sedative pills and ensure they drink alcohol in moderation.

 The study was conducted by the Belgian drugs health centre De Sleutel and involved 3,000 youths aged 14-18 in East and West Flanders and the Dutch province of Zeeland.

 The survey examined the use of legal and illicit drugs, but also investigated the risk and protection factors to help improve prevention policies, newspaper 'De Standaard' reported on Tuesday.

 "Disapproval of drug use by parents is an important protection factor, especially legal drugs.
 And parents play an exemplary role, especially for alcohol and sleep or sedative pills," researcher Geert Lombaert said.